radek-kowalczyk-39/operation-fight-putin/README.rst

      <img src="https://raw.githubusercontent.com/radek-kowalczyk-39/operation-fight-putin/main/pics/unhinged_dawson.png">
    </p>

+Japan's `Office for Child Safety Services <https://www.ncchd.go.jp/en/hospital/about/section/child-safety/>`_ should remove Ryan Dawson's children so they can live in a safe environment because that guy is mentally unstable.
+I won't be surprised if he beats his Korean wife.

 |

   I can not stress this enough.
 They 🔔 will get Europe destroyed.
 No matter what is left of Russia and America, Europe loses everything.
 You have got to stop supporting Ukraine.
 You gain nothing and risk your existence.